Du Jiangfeng

-Du Jiangfeng (杜江峰 (Dù Jiāngfēng); born June 1969) is a Chinese physicist, university administrator and politician, an academician of the Chinese Academy of Sciences, currently serving as president of Zhejiang University.
+Du Jiangfeng (杜江峰 (Dù Jiāngfēng); born June 1969) is a Chinese physicist, university administrator and politician, an academician of the Chinese Academy of Sciences, currently serving as vice minister of Education of China.
+He previously served as president of Zhejiang University from 2022 to 2025.

 He is a member of the Chinese Communist Party (CCP).
-He is an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Du was born in Wuxi, Jiangsu, in June 1969.
 He attended Tianyi High School of Jiangsu Province (江苏省天一中学).
 He earned a bachelor's degree in 1990, a master's degree in 1997, and a doctor's degree in 2000, all from the University of Science and Technology of China.

 After graduating in 1990, he stayed and taught at his alma mater.
 From 2005 to 2007, he was a researcher of Dortmund University in Germany.
 He was appointed as a "Changjiang Scholar" (or " Yangtze River Scholar") by the Ministry of Education of the People's Republic of China in 2008.
 He moved up the ranks to become deputy dean of its School of Physics in 2012 and vice president in April 2018.

 On 28 December 2022, the Organization Department of the Chinese Communist Party appointed Du as president of Zhejiang University, a position at vice-ministerial level.

+On 25 February 2025, Du was appointed as vice minister of Education.